MarkD833/RCBUS-68xxx/README.md

 | RC208 | 1M ROM & 1M RAM board | automatic BOOT ROM switching |
 | RC209 | 1M ROM & 3M RAM board | some SMD devices & automatic BOOT ROM switching |

-These boards are on the desk waiting to be populated to check out the feasibility of vectored interrupts.
-I've put some very basic details in the boards folder for now.
+Some of these boards are now working whilst others are on the desk waiting to be populated.
+For the working boards, there are all the details in their respective boards folder.
+For the boards under test, I've put some very basic details in their boards folder for now.

 # Address Map
 The current address map is as follows: